jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 ..very little investment needs to be made to begin developing games using open web technologies.

-HTML5 canvas is a JavaScript API and corresponding HTML element that allows for bitmap graphics to be created and edited within the browser.

 The negative aspects of canvas are that performance varies across platforms and animation functionality isn't built in.

-SVG is a 2D solution that used the document object model (DOM) to produce and manager vector graphics.
-The negative aspects of SVG are that it isn't as popular as canvas and that it doesn't cope as well with pixel-perfect precision.

 WebGl is based on OpenGl ES 2.0.
 It's hardware accelerated (fast) and allows for some pretty complex visual effects.
 The negative